 Bear in mind that when designing a bakery, your target audience should be considered.
 For example, a younger demographic will appreciate a more contemporary and modern vibe.
-While a older generation will enjoy the ensemble of classics interiors.
+While an older generation will enjoy the ensemble of classic interiors.

 If you specialize in a specific baked item such as wedding cakes, then your entire interior décor should have a more elegant, bridal feel.
 For bread, you can use a minimalist style.

 - Provide a Spectacular View of Your Products

 Besides having a great color scheme and interior design layout, it is important that your customers can see your baked goods.
 From cakes and croissants to different types of ice cream and sweets, bakery products are very visually appealing - use this to your advantage.